White House says it's 'looking into' Acosta's role in Jeffrey Epstein case

 Jeffrey Epstein case: Judge rules federal prosecutors broke lawFeb.
 22, 201901:48

+Asked directly by reporters later in the day if he had any "concerns" about Acosta, Trump said, "I don't know much about it.
+He's done a great job as labor secretary.
+That seems like a long time ago."

-Epstein, 66, reached a nonprosecution deal in 2008 with then-Miami U.S. Attorney Acosta's office to halt a federal sex abuse investigation involving dozens of teenage girls in return for him pleading guilty to state charges involving a single victim, paying financial settlements to other victims and becoming a registered sex offender.
+Epstein, 66, reached the non-prosecution deal in 2008 with Acosta's office to halt a federal sex abuse investigation involving dozens of teenage girls in return for him pleading guilty to state charges involving a single victim, paying financial settlements to other victims and registering as a sex offender.

-The wealthy financier, who'd been friends with the likes of Trump and Bill Clinton, wound up serving 13 months in a Palm Beach jail, where he was allowed to leave almost daily through a work-release program and to have his own private security detail.
-Had he been convicted of the charges in the shelved federal complaint, he could have faced up to life behind bars.
+The wealthy financier, who'd been friends with the likes of Trump and President Bill Clinton, wound up serving 13 months in a Palm Beach jail, where he was allowed to leave almost daily through a work-release program and to have his own private security detail.
+He could have faced up to life behind bars had he been convicted of the charges in the shelved federal complaint.

-Acosta downplayed his office's actions at his Senate confirmation hearing last year, testifying “There was a time when keeping something confidential was less of an issue, but the public expectation today is that things be very public.”
+Acosta downplayed his office's actions at his Senate confirmation hearing last year.
+“There was a time when keeping something confidential was less of an issue, but the public expectation today is that things be very public,” he testified.

 He's defended his handling of the case in the past, as well.